Skip to content

 Enabling default access protection means that access protection is turned on by default for all documents and questionnaires added to Trust Exchange going forward.
 Default access protection is not retroactive and won’t affect access settings for documents or questionnaires with access protection turned off.

-Default access protection is a global setting for your Trust Center (it cannot be controlled separately for individual Trust Pages).
+Default access protection is a global setting for your Trust Center (it cannot be controlled separately for individual Trust Centers).

 New resources added to Trust Exchange will have access protection turned on (or off) by default.
 Settings on existing resources are unaffected.